kubernetes/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, the feauter can be disabled once it has been enabled.
-Enabling this feature would let users define additionalPrinterColumns in their custom resource definitions with CEL expressions instead of JSONPath.
-Existing JSONPath support is untouched.
-If the feature is disabled, the existing additionalPrinterColumns with JSONPaths would work as expected.
-Resources with CEL expressions in their additionalPrinterColumn definition would be invalid if we disable the feature however.
+Yes, if the feature is disabled after being used, the existing additionalPrinterColumns with JSONPath would work as expected.
+Existing resources with CEL expressions in their additionalPrinterColumn definition would be ignored and those columns will not be printed if the feature is disabled.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Nothing.
 CRDs which had failed validation previously might now succeed if the CEL expression is valid.
+Existing CRDs additionalPrinterColumns defined with CEL expression would start working again after the feature has been reenabled.

 ###### Are there any tests for feature enablement/disablement?